the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Reading publications relevant to the community
 * Managing membership lists
 * Mentoring community contributions
+* Creating informational materials to help the wider field or public learn about the community and their projects
 * And a lot more!

 (cl-infrastructure-communitymanagers-skills)=